yaacov/tree-search-language/README.md

 	return s, fmt.Errorf("column \"%s\" not found", s)
 }
 ...

+// Parse a TSL phrase into a TSL tree. tree, err := tsl.ParseTSL("name in ('joe', 'jane') and grade not between 0 and 50")

 // Check and replace user identifiers with the SQL table column names. tree, err = ident.Walk(tree, checkColumnName)